karlvr/consistent.js/README.md

 <input type="checkbox" name="optin">
 ```

 Note that we don’t explicitly specify the scope property, it defaults to the name.
-You can explicitly specify the scope property using the `data-ct` attribute.
+You can explicitly specify the scope property using the `ct` attribute.

 Now create a scope and set the elements’ values.